Homecoming Traditions

 Homecoming Block Party

-The ASU Homecoming Block Party and Parade is a festival-type of event that is free and open to the public.
+The ASU Homecoming Block Party and Parade is a festival-type of event that is

-The event is family friendly with plenty of bike parking.
+The Block Party boasts a 14-acre footprint with over 100 tents.
+The event is family-friendly with plenty of bike parking.
 Please do not bring dogs or pets to the event.

 Parking